Introduction

 Standard toolbar on the iPad

-If you would like to have direct access to additional or other functions, you can customoize the buttons shown in the toolbar.
+If you would like to have direct access to additional or other functions, you can customize the buttons shown in the toolbar.
 The following buttons are available:

 When tapped and held, many of the switches display a menu with extended functions.